 The following is just an example of one business who wasn’t maximising their online sales.
 The theory is pretty much the same and can be implemented for any business.

-I asked him how his online sales were doing to which he replied he doesn’t do ‘online’ or any of that e-commerce stuff – he had a shopping cart on his website, but that wasn’t getting any traffic or sales.
+I asked him how his online sales were doing to which he replied he doesn’t do ‘online’ or any of that 'e-commerce stuff' – he had a shopping cart on his website, but that wasn’t getting any traffic or sales.
 So, seasonality is an issue, and you have a shop with full shelves for approximately a quarter of the year.
-Online sales was something he was clearly missing out on.
+Online sales were something he was clearly missing out on.
 Two hours later we were still chatting.

 Fishing is one of the largest sports in the world – a multi-billion pound worldwide industry.
 There are thousands of people fishing all over the world this very second.

 Fishing tackle is lightweight and shipped cheaply.
 There is an excellent margin on expensive lures and fisherman will pay a premium for it if it lands them the fish of their dreams.

 By opening up more to e-commerce, the owner could maximise his yearly sales and prove that owning a fishing tackle shop isn’t a seasonal business anymore.
 But how does he reach his new wider audience?
 Would it cost money and how would he know he is maximising the sales potential?

 Facebook is a great place to start.
 Those shop owners who have a Facebook page and create post after post of their product for sale will almost certainly be failing online.
 Those shop owners who have a page where they add value to their audience by giving content that is informative, aspirational or funny will be winning.
 Their audience figures will grow daily.
 And with a bigger audience, you can deliver the odd link to a product and increase traffic to your store.